-Mr. Casey: [after being told that Buddy Repperton has a switchblade] Turn out your pockets, Buddy.
+Mr. Casey: [after being told that Buddy Repperton has a switchblade] Empty your pockets, Buddy.

-Buddy Repperton: The fuck I will, you can't make me.
+Buddy Repperton: Fuck I will.
+You can't make me.

-Mr. Casey: If you mean I don't have the authority, you're wrong, and if you think I won't turn out your pockets for you...
+Mr. Casey: If you mean I don't have the authority, you're wrong.
+If you mean I can't turn out your pockets myself...

-Buddy Repperton: [interrupting him] Yeah, you try and I'll knock you through the wall, you little bald fuck!
+Buddy Repperton: [interrupting him] Yeah, try it, you little bald fuck and I'll knock you through the wall!
 Fuck!

 [Repperton reaches into his pocket, pulls out a switchblade and drops it on the floor]

 Leigh Cabot: [Last line of the film] God, I hate rock and roll.

 Arnie Cunningham: I like that.